sabrinaholmes/centaur_eval_simulator/README.md

 - The **notebooks** for recreating the final figures.

 ---
-p.s you can find prompts and cluster scripts in this repo[text](https://github.com/snamazova/centaur_evaluation),[text](https://github.com/sabrinaholmes/centaur_autoregressive)
+p.s you can find prompts and cluster scripts in this repo [evaluation of centaur as participant simulator](https://github.com/snamazova/centaur_evaluation),[evaluating autoregressive behaviour of centaur](https://github.com/sabrinaholmes/centaur_autoregressive)

 ## Contact